lsst-sqre/sqr-039/index.rst

 Abstract
 ========

-This technote re-assesses the authentication and authorization needs for the Rubin Science Platform in light of early operational experience and Data Facility developments, discusses trade-offs between possible implementation strategies, and proposes a modified design based on identity-only JWTs and a separate authorization and user metadata service.
+This technote reassesses the authentication and authorization needs for the Rubin Science Platform in light of early operational experience and Data Facility developments, discusses trade-offs between possible implementation strategies, and proposes a modified design based on opaque bearer tokens and a separate authorization and user metadata service.

 This is neither a complete risk assessment nor a detailed technical specification.
 Those topics will be covered in subsequent documents.